Mar2200/alx-system_engineering-devops/0x02-shell_redirections/README.md

-a script that lists all the files with a .gif extension in the current directory and all its sub-directories
+ Display the number of lines that contain the pattern “bin” in the file /etc/passwd